 Illustration 2: State E adopts the definition of "delivery charges" and "direct mail," but excludes handling, crating, packing, preparation for mailing or delivery, and similar charges as well as the "delivery charges" for "direct mail."
 For items other than "direct mail," "delivery charges" (which do not include handling, crating, packing, preparation for mailing or delivery, and similar charges separately stated on an invoice or similar billing document given to the purchaser) are included as part of the sales/purchase price of a product or service.
-"Delivery charges" separately stated on an invoice or similar billing document given to the purchaser are not part of the sales/purchase price of a product or service that meets the definition of direct mail.
+"Delivery charges" separately stated on an invoice or similar billing document given to the purchaser are not part of the sales/purchase price of a product or service.